ltk84/QuanLyKhuCachLy/readme.md

 <br/>

 ### Notification
-* Users can send notification messages to quarantine person’s phone numbers.
+* Users can send notification messages to quarantined person’s phone numbers.
 * Users can manage (add/edit/delete) notification templates and customize the list of people who will receive the message.

 <br/>